Spread (Pad) Footing Calculator — m, m³, cost

 FAQ

 How deep should a spread footing be?
-Minimum 300 mm for residential, 450–600 mm for commercial.
-The depth must extend below the frost line per local regulations.
+300 mm is typical for light residential pads and 450–600 mm for commercial columns.
+The base must sit below the local frost depth on undisturbed or compacted ground.

 Misha Noyr, M.Eng.